AlgorithmicPolicyIndex/ChatPlays/readme.md

  - Channel Point reward to start for viewers (I'm not affiliated, so that's hard to test)
  - Helldivers Controls
  - Refactor commands for streamer and viewer
- - Electron
-	- Fix History Blobs being created when different "prevAuthor" BUT using first Element for user and instead use the most recent/last element from that user
-	- Max User/Message count to prevent the scrollbar, mostly to not worry about scrolling and to keep element list to a minimum
-	- Add Channel to the list
-	- Add the rest of the Colors
  - Github file for game controls
 	- Generator file? since all controls are already made.